What causes Trendelenburg sign?

 A trendelenburg gait is an abnormal gait resulting from a defective hip abductor mechanism.
 The primary musculature involved is the gluteal musculature, including the gluteus medius and gluteus minimus muscles.
 The weakness of these muscles causes drooping of the pelvis to the contralateral side while walking.

-READ ALSO: How do I convert my SSD to GPT without losing data?
+READ ALSO: How do I sell to Chinese market?

 What is the difference between Trendelenburg sign and gait?